EphraimFriedman/Restaurant-review/part-2/README.md

 ![](mockups/ajax_post.gif)

 ##### Liking

 In addition to AJAXifying the site, you should add the ability for users to "like" a post.
-This flow will again keep the user on the same page.
+This flow will, again, keep the user on the same page.

 1. User visits the site root.
 1. User clicks on a like button.
-1. The "like" count is incremented on the DOM.
+1. The "like" count is incremented for that `Post` in the DOM.

 ![](mockups/like_functionality.gif)